mchadds/Shredata/README.md

 The purpose of the project is to configure Node.JS, Express, Mongoose, and TypeScript to perform RESTful API calls and write documents to a MongoDB collection in the cloud (MongoDB atlas with AWS provider)

 ## Conclusion
-Program was used to create database Schemas for ski resorts via Mongoose and instances were posted to a MongoDB cloud instance using Express for Restful API calls
+Program was used to create a database schema for ski resorts via Mongoose and instances were posted to a MongoDB cloud instance using Express for Restful API calls

 ## Tools
 - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) Cloud instance of ski resort database